1953 Gibson ES-125 Fire

 scratches, dings, dents, missing hardware and worse.

-This Gibson came in the shop for guitar damage repair.
 It was discovered in the attic of a house after an intense fire.

 As a result, the smoke and other particles had settled on top of the finish